yi-bai/this/README.md

 #### Firestarter (batch sending service of teamLab)
 - Responsible for delivering push services (Mail, App Push, Web Push, SMS...) based on recommendation results in teamLab.
 - Built infrastructure with over 20 servers by Docker in AWS as leader of team.
-- Implemented a distributed system that could be easily horizontally extended, being able to send mails and pushes by the speed specified by customers (3,000 requests/sec and reach 3 million users per day).
+- The framework is a distributed system that could be easily horizontally extended by Akka and Lambda, being able to send mails and pushes by the speed specified by customers (currently peak 3,000 requests/sec and reach 3 million users per day).
 - Reducing the disc and memory usage to under 10% by implemented a file reader to read compressed file without decompress.
 - Designed a DSL that could be used to easily alter scheduling policies dynamically.
 - Analyzed the actions (delivered, open, click) collected from service to diagnose user behavior.